 “The babies of celebrities eventually grow into the teenage and 20-something children of celebrities.
 And these days, a lot of them want to model.
 The last few years have once again brought an unmistakable influx of famous last names to the modeling business, a trend that has been documented and perpetuated by the fashion media.
 This time around, there are a striking number of them.” ⚪⚪⚪ Today on the site, a deep dive into the world of celebrity kid models, and how they’ve completely taken over the industry.
 Read the piece via link in bio ⬆⬆⬆

-And remember, it doesn’t just matter what you have to say…
+And remember when it comes to Instagram carousel Ideas, it doesn’t just matter what you have to say…

 Like a lot of these slideshow strategies, this one isn’t something that you can only do now – heck, inviting people to share their thoughts by commenting is basically Social Media 101!